-After a Project Identification Form (PIF) is approved by the GEF Council, the Project Development Team will have 18 months to design the project and associated documentation.
+After a Project Identification Form (PIF) is approved by the GEF Council, the Project Development Team will have 12 months (8 months for MSP) to design the project and associated documentation.
 For programs, the Project Development Team must submit all documentation by the Program Commitment deadline.

 Documentation submitted to the GEF includes: